alainamstutz/JAKi-IPDMA/barisolidact.md

 1) VL: Add a cumulative outcome definition (as sens-analysis)?
 2) Re QoL: Wait for other trials first.
 Find out more about the QoL measure used.
 3) Get the (S)AE data
+4) Discuss changing the adding 28d for death to time to discharge as sensitivity analysis/variable -> discharge_time_sens

 # Multiple imputation using chained equation